alidehkhodaei/kotlin-cheat-sheet/README.md

 ### Lazy and lateinit  <a name="lazy-and-lateinit"></a>

-A "lazy" variable is initialized only when it is first accessed.
+A lazy variable is initialized only when it is first accessed.

 ```kotlin
 val myLazyVar: String by lazy {